MaksymKhomich/MaksymKhomich/README.md

-- 👋 Hi, I’m Maksym Khomich - newcomer in IT.
+- 👋 Hi, I’m Maksym Khomich and I'm switcher in IT.
 - 👀 I’m interested in Frontend Development, but I'm going to become a competent specialist in software engineering.
 - 🌱 I’m currently learning more about Angular and TypeScript.
 Next step is React.
 Actually, I don't want stopping just on Frontend, so that's why I'm looking a path to start learning Backend part(Node.js, databases and cloud).
 - 💞️ I want to cooperate with a company that pays attention to employees who want to know more.
 The company, which will share its experience with me, and I will fully dedicate myself  to work with.
 I'm ready to take action